foundriesio/docs/source/user-guide/container-preloading/container-preloading.rst

          enabled: true
          app_type: <restorable|compose>
          shortlist: "shellhttpd"
+         oe_builtin: <true|false>

 - ``enabled`` -  Whether to produce an archive containing docker images as part of a container build trigger.
 - ``shortlist`` - Defines the list of apps to preload.
 All Target's apps are preloaded if it is not specified or its value is empty.
 - ``app_type`` - Defines a type of Apps to preload.
   If an option is not defined or set to an empty value, the ``app_type``  preload will depend on the LmP version.
 If the LmP version is equal to or higher than **v85**, then `restorable` type is preloaded, otherwise `compose` type.
   See :ref:`ug-restorable-apps` for more details on Restorable Apps.
+- ``oe_builtin`` - Defines a way to accomplish preloading Apps.
+If the option is not defined or set to `false` (by default), then Apps are preloaded by the `assemble` run of a LmP CI build.
+Otherwise, Apps are preloaded during an OE build CI run.
+  In this case, rootfs as well as a system image produced by the run includes preloaded Apps.
+  Only `Restorable` type of Apps (default) are supported by the OE builtin preloader.
+  This option does not work with some of the advanced tagging cases, e.g. in the case of multiple container builds using the same platform (see :ref:`ref-advanced-tagging` for more details).

 Add the ``factory-config.yml`` file, commit and push: